-- The Executive Member for Strategy & External Relationships has executive responsibility for the Council's Risk Management Strategy. - The Audit Committee have responsibility to review the effectiveness of the risk strategy and to seek assurance that risks identified above the tolerance limit are being managed. - The Director of Corporate Resources is the EMT Lead Officer for the development, monitoring and review of the Council's Risk Management Strategy. - The Corporate Risk Officer is the operational Lead Officer for supporting the Council in the effective development, implementation and review of the Risk Management Strategy. - Departmental PMG Members are to act as "Risk Champions" within their Department.
+- The Executive Member (Leaders Portfolio) has executive responsibility for the Council's Risk Management Strategy. - The Audit Committee has responsibility to review the effectiveness of the risk strategy and to seek assurance that risks identified above the tolerance limit are being managed. - The Deputy Chief Executive is the EMT Lead Officer for the development, monitoring and review of the Council's Risk Management Strategy. - The Corporate Risk & Business Continuity Officer is the operational lead officer for supporting the Council in the effective development, implementation and review of the Risk Management Strategy. - Departmental PMG Members are to act as "Risk Champions" within their Department.